firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-48/2017-10-31-something-borrowed-something-blood-soaked.md

 “What did I always tell you, Belladonna?”
 The harsh voice was unmistakable even in the din of the masquerade.
 “Men should think twice before a woman figures out widowhood is the best path to power.”

 Bella smiled a smile more radiant than any captured by her wedding photographer.
 Maybe those ghost hunters would have two more specters to pursue before the night was over.

-#### About the author

-Christa Carmen's work has been featured in a myriad of anthologies, ezines, and podcasts, including _DarkFuse Magazine_, Comet Press' _Year's Best Hardcore Horror Volume 2_, Third Flatiron's _Strange Beasties_, and _Tales to Terrify_.
-She has work forthcoming from _Unnerving Magazine_ and Alban Lake Publishing, and lives in Westerly, RI with her husband and a beagle who rivals her in stubbornness.